DanielTockan/Skii/README.md

 ![Plan](./resources/screenshots/plan_to_production.png)

 As a group, we opted to use an agile framework to monitor and control our work and progress.
+We used Kanban for this, with the help of a Trello board.
 Daily stnad-ups were held every monring, as well as regular check-ups on any blockers or progress anybody had faced.
 We were in constant communication via Zoom breakout rooms and Slack - this was particularly useful as we applied pair-programming for debugging and problem solving.

 ### Back-end:

+The first step taken was to create the models for the app.
+It was determined that only 2 models were necessary.
+Using Mongoose, I created the

 ### Front-end: